jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-03-18.md

 Minutes:

-*
+* Awaiting arrival of the consitution from the Courier service.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 --------------------------------------------------------------------------------